afernandeztem/egeoffrey-interaction-microphone/README.md

 # egeoffrey-interaction-microphone

 This is an eGeoffrey interaction package.
+Check the Apéndice on the TFM documentation to see how to install and use it.

 ## Description